-GCSE Information Evening - Wednesday 24th January 2024 from 4.45 - 7.00 p.m.
+GCSE Information Evening - Wednesday 22nd January 2025 from 4.45 - 7.00 p.m.

-All parents and pupils in the 13s are invited to attend our GCSE Information Evening on Wednesday 24th January 2024 from 4.45 to 7.00pm.
+All parents and pupils in the 13s are invited to attend our GCSE Information Evening on Wednesday 22nd January 2025 from 4.45 to 7.00pm.
 This will be an informative and valuable evening for pupils as they begin to consider their GCSE choices.
 It will be an opportunity for parents and pupils to learn more about GCSE examinations and to meet teachers to discuss the variety of courses Harrodian offers.
-Parents are invited to arrive either at 4.45pm or 5.45pm and to register in the Main Hall by the Junior Library.
+Parents are invited to register on arrival in the Main Hall by the Junior Library.
 There will then be a short presentation in the Theatre about GCSE choices and related matters, after which we will move into the Senior School for the information evening.